alextana/Reveal-Animation-JS/README.md

 # Reveal-Animation-JS
-Simple Vanilla JS Reveal Animation Plugin I use for my projects
+Simple Vanilla JS Reveal Animation Plugin
 ## How to Use
 Using this plugin is very simple, you just need to reference both the javascript and the css files into your document and assign **reveal--onscroll** plus one of these classes to the items you want to animate